-1. Company name

-- 2. Project Title - 3.
+- 1. Company name - 2.
+Project Title - 3.
 Principal Investigator - 4.
 Topic number/subtopic letter - 5.
 Statement of the problem or situation that is being addressed.
 Describe the problem or situation being addressed be sure that the Department of Energy interest in the problem is clear, but not in such a way that implies that any service or products are being provided for the direct benefit of DOE rather than for the advancement of a public purpose.
 (Typically one to three sentences). - 6.
 General statement of how this problem is being addressed.
 This is the overall objective of the combined Phase I and Phase II projects.
 How is this problem being addressed?
 What is the overall approach of the combined Phase I/Phase II project?
 (Typically one to two sentences). - 7.
 What was done in Phase I?
 (Typically two to three sentences). - 8.
 What is planned for the Phase II project?
-(Typically, two to three sentences). - Commercial Applications and Other Benefits (limited to the space provided).
+(Typically, two to three sentences). - 9.
+Commercial Applications and Other Benefits (limited to the space provided).
 Summarize the future applications or public benefits if the project is carried over into Phase III and beyond.
-Do not repeat information already provided above. - 10.
-Key Words Provide listing of key words that describe this effort. - 11.
+Do not repeat information already provided above.

+- 10. Key Words Provide listing of key words that describe this effort. - 11.
 Summary for Members of Congress: (layman's terms, two sentences Maximum 50 words).
 The Department notifies members of Congress of awards in their districts.
 Therefore, please provide, in clear and concise layman's terms, a very brief summary of the project, suitable for a possible press release from a Congressional office.

-Suggested Format: In the first sentence, state the problem being addressed so that the research need is clear.
+Suggested Format: To ensure that the research need is clear, please state the problem to be addressed in the first sentence.
 In the second sentence, state what is being done to address the problem.